mahimairaja/project-traffic-management/README.md

 ## 🧐 About <a name = "about"></a>

 The project demostrates the implementation of web-based analysis on a edge computing system with a deep neural model running on it that can help us to undertand the pattern of traffic in that particular area.
-By the data collected by our algorithm we can significantly optimise the waiting time of vehicles in the traffic lanes.
+By the data collected by our algorithm we can significantly optimise the waiting time of vehicles in the traffic lanes using <b>`Jetson Nano`</b>.
 <br>

 ## 🎖️ Achivements <a name = "achivements"></a>